-Direct metal laser sintering (DMLS) is an industrial 3D printing process that builds fully functional metal prototypes and production parts in 7 days or less.
+Direct metal laser sintering (DMLS) is an industrial 3D printing process that builds fully functional - rapid metal prototypes and production parts in 7 days or less.
 A range of metals produce final parts that can be used for end-use applications.

 DMLS design guidelines will help you understand capabilities and limitations.

 Why Choose DMLS For Your 3D Printing Project?

 DMLS materials are generally accepted to be equal or better than those of wrought materials.
 DMLS is also ideal when the geometry or structure of the part is not possible in any other process (for weight saving designs using honeycomb or latice structures for example).
 Protolabs can also produce parts for implant medical applications.
 We also offer a number of secondary services such as painting, post machining and measurement and inspection, to further enhance the finish of your 3D-printed project design.